Neurologic Physical Therapy Residency

 Read Bio Close

-Dr. Bordenave is the director of progression and retention and an associate professor.
+Dr. Bordenave, PT, DPT, PhD, is the director of the doctor of physical therapy program and an associate professor.
 She received her bachelor’s degree in physical therapy from St. Louis University (1985), a master’s degree in education from Arizona State University (2000), and her DPT from A.T.
-Still University School of Health Sciences (2007).
+Still University, Arizona School of Health Sciences (2007).
 In 2016, she completed her PhD at Nova Southeastern University in physical therapy.
 Dr. Bordenave joined the physical therapy faculty in 1996.
-Her research interests include qualitative research exploring teaching and learning and professional development.
+Her research interests include qualitative research exploring teaching and learning, professional development, and the impact of interventions.
 Additionally, she is engaged in research exploring women’s health issues and evidence-based practice.
-Her teaching responsibilities include the areas of critical inquiry, neurorehabilitation, and education.
-She has been a credentialed trainer for the American Physical Therapy Association’s clinical instructor certification program since 1997.
+She teaches a course in educational theory and practice within the physical therapy program and continues to teach both the American Physical Therapy Association’s level 1 and level 2 clinical instructor credentialing courses.

 - Jim Lynskey, PT, PhD